 Participation as a member of the Executive Board of the Association or as an Association Negotiator is also recognized as fulfilling the committee requirement of the contract.
+Whenever feasible, participatory governance meetings may have an option for unit members to attend via a video conferencing tool or view via a streaming platform.

-15.6 Final Grades
+15.5 Final Grades